 On the other hand....

 The Jewish Identity is different!
-It encompasses both Religion and Nationality to fit perfectly in a world of mitzvot, morals, culture and so on and so forth.
-The Jewish Identity is your religion and nationality and as long as you are part of the Jewish religion you are part of the Jewish nation/nationality and vise versa.
-You can’t run away from your Jewish nationality as long as you are Jewish.
-You are always Jewish you can’t convert out of Judaism; once a Jew always a Jew because even if you don’t identify with the religion you are part of the nationality, and if you are part of the Jewish nation they you are part of the religion.
-When a Jew doesn’t live in Israel a Jew has two nationalities; what ever the country it is the Jew is living in and the Jewish nation.
-Jews are the only nation that also has a religion.
+It encompases both Religion and Nationality to fit perfectly in a world of mitzvot, morals, culture and so on and so forth.
+The Jewish Identity is your relgion and nationality and as long as you are part of the jewish relgion you are part of the jewish nation/nationality and vise versa.
+You can’t run away from your jewish nationlity as long as you are jewish.
+You are always jewish you can’t convert out of judaism; once a jew always a jew because even if you don’t identify with the religion you are part of the nationality, and if you are part of the jewish nation they you are part of the relgion.
+When a jew doesn’t live in

 Note: Israeli and Jewish Nationality are two completely different things.
 One can be one with out the other!

 [do this part ONLY if you have time at the end]

 The goals of christianity and islam are completely physical their ultimate goals are to convert every one to their religion.